GDAC-at-Davis/GDAC-minigame-framework/README.md

 * Godot Version: 4.4.1
 * Window Size: 1280 x 720

+### Controls
+These are controls you may use in your minigame.
+Try to use them in a way that feels intuitive to the player.
+* W - "up"
+* A - "left"
+* S - "right"
+* D - "down"
+* Left Click - "primary"
+* Right Click - "secondary"
+* Mouse Cursor

 ## Minigame Contribution Guide
 ### Examples
 [Balloon Popper](https://github.com/GDAC-at-Davis/GDAC-minigame-framework/blob/4c6ed3adcabfe8e865ec73166f50ec56712f8f0a/MinigameFramework/minigames/balloon_popper/) is an example of a full minigame.